Degree: Bachelor of Science Degree

-All communication majors must earn a grade of "C" or better in all communication courses counted toward their degree and pass the Communication Entrance Exam with a score of 70% or higher.
-Students who fail to pass the grammar test in three attempts must pursue majors in other departments.
+All communication and media majors must earn a grade of 'C' or better in all communication and media courses counted toward their degree and pass the Communication Entrance Exam with a score of 78% of higher.
+Students who fail to pass the grammar test in three attempts much pursue majors in other departments.

-To be eligible to apply to a major in Communication, students must meet the following criteria:
+To be eligible to apply to a major in [Public Relations, Journalism, MENT], students must meet the following criteria:

 - COM 2020